 SIPA Students can APPLY HERE for all programs excluding LSE and Sciences Po dual programs.

-Application Process (all programs excluding LSE and Sciences Po Dual programs):
+All programs, excluding LSE and Sciences Po Dual programs:

 First-year SIPA students in the traditional two year MIA/MPA program interested in participating in an international dual degree program will need to submit the GPPN dual degree application.
 Note: this process does not apply to the Sciences Po/SIPA and LSE/SIPA dual programs.
 Students enrolled at a GPPN partner institution who wish to apply to a dual degree program should contact the relevant school for further information on the program.